imgag/ClinCNV/doc/somatic_CNA_analysis.md

 It is important to check visually if the predictions match both coverage and BAF patterns.
 At this plot not the most complicated tumor is shown - sometimes literally whole sample is detected as copy number alterated (with different events there), and, unfortunately, `ClinCNV` does not contain all the answers to the tumor structure.
 You still have to investigate complex cases yourself.

-At the chromosome level a complex case it looks like:
+At the chromosome level a complex case may look like:

 ![IGV track of copy number][IGV_tracks_chrom]